-It all started a few weeks earlier with a brainstorming session "what would you do if you had just 24 hours to tour Israel?"
+It all started a few weeks earlier with a brainstorming session "what would you do if you had just 24 hours to tour Israel?".
 We threw down over 200 ideas of amazing things to do in Israel.
-After some back and forth and a lot of pizza, we had it down to 12 totally awesome activities.
+After some back and forth, and a lot of pizza, we narrowed it down to 12 totally awesome activities.

 Our stars were Chloé Valdary, an American political writer, thought leader, and Shillman Scholar, and Renny Grinshpan, an insanely cool Israeli actress and Youtube star.
 The film crew was me (director), Gabi (producer), Sasha (cameraman), Amit (sound), Revital (makeup/hair), and our trusty (and patient) driver Shmuel.

 As soon as the sun came up we shot the opening sequence at a popular Jerusalem scenic lookout.
-Then we raced to our first stop, Café de Paris, to learn how to make the delicious Israeli breakfast, Shakshuka, but we were already running 30 minutes late - the pressure was on!
+Then we raced to our first stop, Café de Paris, to learn how to make the delicious Israeli breakfast, Shakshuka.
+At this point we were already running 30 minutes late—the pressure was on!

 At the restaurant, we grabbed some breakfast to-go and raced to the next location: a Krav-Maga self-defense class (where Chloé and Renny started to regret eating breakfast) and then on to the YMCA to visit the world famous Peace Kindergarten.
 Cheeks were squeezed!